girishp1983/interleaved-reasoning/README.md

 ![No Thinking, Extended Thinking and Extented Thinking with Interleaved Thinking for Tool calling](MiniMax-M2.png)

 # How to deal with reasoning blocks?
-If you want to see actual messages exchanged, please review files with the following names in the current directory:
+If you want to see actual messages exchanged, please review files with the following names in the current directory:/m Extended-Thiking.json/n Extended-Thiking-with_interleaved.json/n
-Extended-Thiking.json
-Extended-Thiking-with_interleaved.json

 # How to deal with reasoning blocks?